Advancing Basic Science for Humanity

 Douglas K. Freeman

-Mr. Freeman is a graduate of Stanford University (B.A. with Distinction, 1967), University of California at Los Angeles (J.D., 1970) and the University of San Diego (LL.M. in Taxation, 1984).
-Until retirement, Mr. Freeman was designated a Certified Specialist in Taxation under the State Bar of California.
+Doug graduated from Stanford University (B.A. with Distinction, 1967), University of California at Los Angeles (J.D., 1970), and the University of San Diego (LL.M. in Taxation, 1984).
+Until his retirement from law in 2008, Mr. Freeman was designated a Certified Specialist in Taxation under the State Bar of California.